Jintiannn/openEuler/README.md

 <img src="https://github.com/Jintiannn/OpenEuler_/blob/main/image/Download_Archive.png">
 </div>

-<p>Moving the cursor to <mark>Developers</mark> on the menu bar, you can see a drop-down list box.
-From here you can join our team as
+Moving the cursor to [Developers](https://www.openeuler.org/en/) on the menu bar, you can see a drop-down list box.
+From here you can join our team as developers!</p>
-developers!</p>

 <div align=center>